A recursive architecture for visual refusal, reasoning and structural critique.

 • Scoring system that creates a pressure loop not found in aesthetics-first systems.

-• A thought experiment disguised as a visual system.
+• Logic constructs disguised as a visual system.

 • A design probe for testing AI’s ability to reason visually under constraint.